A Credit Card With No Balance Transfer Fee Is Becoming Harder To Find

 No Balance Fee Credit Card – Where Are You?

-The good old days may be coming to an end soon
+The good old days have come to an end/b>